superchris/codemash-2024/index.md

 ---

-# Why Elixir?
+# The secret sauce: Elixir
 - Erlang/OTP: 25 years of distributed computing learning baked in
 - Extremely light-weight processes to manage state
-  - Each connection has their own process and state
+  - **Each connection has their own process and state**
 - High availabity, concurrent
 - Phoenix Channels
   - An thin abstraction over WebSockets

 ---

-# Why is this better?
+# Why is this approach better?
 - Higher level of abstraction
-- From request/response
-- To events and state
+- Events and state vs request/response
 - State lives on the server
   - Not shared
   - Immutable